Prag8855/aab/content/guides/std-testing.md

 {% include "_blocks/tableOfContents.html" %}

-## How hard is it to get tested
+## Is it hard to get tested?

-**It's easy** if you know where to go.
-There are many ways to get tested.
-You might need an appointment.
+If you have symptoms, you can get tested quickly, for free, without an appointment.

+Routine tests are harder.
+It's hard to get an appointment quickly.
+You might have to wait a few weeks.
+If you have no symptoms, you must pay for the test.[^3]

 ## Where to get tested in Berlin